cdburley/nuclear_heat_wave_loads/README.md

 1) Loads in CISO, IPCO, NEVP, and PACE are modeled as a whole in TELL but are separated in GridView.
 To create the data for these BAs I used the whole load simulated by TELL and distributed it to the subregions within the BA using the annual total load in each subregion to portion out the TELL loads.
+2) The BAs in Canada (AESO and BCHA) and Mexico (CFE) are not modeled by TELL.
+The time-series for those BAs are the same as that in the original GridView file.
+Likewise, there are no values for TH_Malin, TH_Mead, and TH_PV.

 ## BAs in the WECC
 >